twride17/java-test-rule-based/README.md

 # Rule Based Testing Framework for Java

-### VERSION: Proof of Concept
+### VERSION: Basic Prototype

-This framework aims to enable developers to test their programs without needing to fully understand the code syntax.
+This framework aims to enable developers to test their programs without needing to fully understand Java code syntax.
 A controller class reads rules from a test suite class and assembles the required code.
+A secondary testing controller class executes the tests and records the results.

 ## Current Features

 - Parsable rules include:
-  - Static method calls with void or integer return types with public modifier
+  - Static public fields or method calls
-  - Integer static variables with public modifier
+  - Storage of field values and method return values in self-defined or auto-generated variables with primitive and String types able to be declared.
+  - Variables can also be assigned constant values such as primitive constants or user defined strings
-  - Expectations for integer values
+  - Expectations for primitive and String values
 - Controller reads rules and constructs test suites, then executes the generated test suites
+- Test results and compilation errors are recorded in dedicated log files.

 ## Installation

-Current release is only Proof of Concept so there is currently no JAR available.
+Current release is only a Basic Prototype so there is currently no JAR available.

 To install:
 1. Download JAR file from this repository or clone it
 2. Run the JAR from command line using the command:
-`java -jar JavaRuleBasedTesting.jar <path to src folder of the project>`
+`java -jar JavaRuleBasedTesting.jar <path to src folder of the project>(optional)`
 3. Alternatively, add the JAR as an external library (eg: in IntelliJ or Eclipse IDEs)

 ## Usage

 Runner is the main entrypoint into the program and will both generate and run the test suites.
-TestExecutor can be used for a previously generated test suite if no rules require extraction.
+TestExecutor can also be used for any previously generated or user defined test suites.

 ### Defining Rules